Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Interaction with the environment

 For higher magnetic fields ($B_{\ast}\gtrsim10^{12}$\,G) at comparable spin periods, $R_{A}>R_{\rm co}$ and accretion is centrifugally inhibited (propeller regime).
-In this case the maximum available power is limited to the work done near $R_{A}$:
+In this case, the maximum available gravitational power is limited to the work done near $R_{A}$:

-Allowing for a leakage fraction $f_{\rm leak}\lesssim10^{-3}$, representing the small portion of inflowing material that penetrates the centrifugal barrier through magnetic reconnection or Kelvin-Helmholtz instabilities at the magnetospheric boundary \citep[e.g.][]{Romanova2003_MHDpropeller}, gives an effective luminosity $L_{\rm eff}\simeq f_{\rm leak}L_{\rm max}\sim10^{26}-10^{27}$\,erg\, s$^{-1}$, which is insufficient to sustain detectable ECME or X-ray emission beyond a few hundred parsecs.
+Allowing for a leakage fraction $f_{\rm leak}\lesssim10^{-3}$, representing the small portion of inflowing material that penetrates the centrifugal barrier through magnetic reconnection or Kelvin-Helmholtz instabilities at the magnetospheric boundary \citep[e.g.][]{Romanova2003_MHDpropeller}, gives an effective luminosity $L_{\rm eff}\simeq f_{\rm leak}L_{\rm max}\sim10^{26}-10^{27}$\,erg\,s$^{-1}$, which is insufficient, on energetic grounds, to sustain detectable ECME or X-ray emission beyond a few hundred parsecs if $B_{\ast}\gtrsim 10^{12}$\,G.

+Even before the strict propeller condition $R_A>R_{\rm co}$ is satisfied, the available accretion power decreases rapidly with increasing surface magnetic field strength.
+From Eq.~\eqref{eq:Lmax_propeller}, $L_{\rm max}\propto B_\ast^{-4/7}$, so that increasing $B_\ast$ from $10^{10}$ to $10^{11}-10^{12}$\,G reduces the maximum gravitational power by more than an order of magnitude for fixed $(n_e,v)$.
+When combined with realistic leakage fractions ($f_{\rm leak}\ll1$), this steep scaling implies that neutron stars with $B_\ast\gtrsim10^{10}$\,G are increasingly unable to supply the $\sim10^{28}-10^{29}$\,erg\,s$^{-1}$ required to sustain ECME detectable at kiloparsec distances under typical ISM conditions.
+Detectability, therefore, strongly favours slowly rotating neutron stars with comparatively low surface magnetic fields, $B_\ast\sim10^8-10^{10}$\,G.